phetsims/projectile-motion/doc/implementaton-notes.md

 This simulation uses a model-view transform to convert from model units (meters) to view units (in the ScreenView coordinates).
 The zoom Property can change this model-view transform, which means a meter may map to a larger or smaller number of view units.

-**Memory management**: Many observer/observable relationships exist for the lifetime of the sim.
-For Properties related to the tracer tool, measuring tape, cannon, David, target, and controls, there is no need to call the various memory-management functions associated with objects (unlink, dispose, detach, etc.).
-Otherwise, the observer/observable relationships involved in objects that are created many times, such as trajectories, projectiles, and the animation stars on the target are disposed at the right time.
+**Memory management**: The only things that are dynamic and require disposal are Trajectory, TrajectoryNode, ProjectileNode, and the "reward stars" created in TargetNode.
+All other observer/observable relationships exist for the lifetime of the sim, so there is no need to call the various memory-management functions associated with these objects (unlink, dispose, detach, etc.).

 ## Structure